RUKip/sme2019/README.md

 Because jEdit uses SVN for version control, `statsvn` was used to collect metrics on the repository.
 The resulting metrics can be found in `statsvn\statsvn-jedit-result` folder.

 SonarQube was used to further analyze the software metrics.
 For this, we used a SonarQube extension which supports Ant.
 A jar file was included to analyze jEdit.
 A quick overview of the SonarQube results can be found in `sonarqube-report` folder.

+Designite tool for Java (DesigniteJava) is another tool used to detect code and design smells.
+There is a JAR file attached to git which can be run as follows:
+`java -jar DesigniteJava.jar -i <input-source-folder-path> -o <output-folder-path>`